 By law, you have no further liability once you report the card stolen, regardless of the number or amount of unauthorized charges.
-Your maximum liability, even before you report fraud, is $50 per card.
+Per the Fair Credit Billing Act (FCBA), your maximum liability, even before you report fraud, is $50 per card.

-If you think that someone might have illegally used your credit card, you must call the card company or bank immediately.
+If you think that someone might have illegally used your credit card, you must report any fraud (via an app, website, or phone call) to the credit card company or bank immediately.
 You may also want to follow up with a letter.

-The card issuer will write back to you, asking you to sign an affidavit under oath that you didn’t make the purchases being disputed.
+The card issuer may contact you asking for further information or to sign an affidavit under oath that you didn’t make the purchases being disputed.

 Do not confuse credit card fraud with mistaken or erroneous charges.
 For example, if you authorize a charge to your card, but the merchant accidentally processes the transaction twice, this would not be considered fraud.
 However, you would want to dispute the additional charges for items you did not receive or cases where you were double-billed.

-There is also a free PDF produced by the FTC available for download here.
+There is a free PDF produced by the FTC available for download here that provides more information.

 Find this helpful?
 Pin it on Pinterest!